The Inward Investment and International Taxation Review: Hong Kong

 - the reason for the disposal or realisation of the subject matter; and

 In addition, the taxpayer's intention to trade and the existence of a commercial purpose for the transaction are also relevant to such a determination.
 It is not necessary for all badges of trade to be present before a taxpayer will be found to be trading.

-On the source of profits, the IRO defines 'profits arising in or derived from Hong Kong' to include 'all profits from business transacted in Hong Kong, whether directly or indirectly through an agent'.13 According to Commissioner of Inland Revenue v.
-Hang Seng Bank Limited,14 the process of determining the source of profit involves examining the gross profit of the transaction and what the taxpayer has done to earn the profit in question.
-However, the test outlined in this case is not consistently followed in subsequent case law, many of which revert back to an operations test (i.e., an examination of the operations of the taxpayer that contributed to the generation of net profits).
+On the source of profits, the IRO defines 'profits arising in or derived from Hong Kong' to include 'all profits from business transacted in Hong Kong, whether directly or indirectly through an agent'.14 According to Commissioner of Inland Revenue v.
+Hang Seng Bank Limited,15 the process of determining the source of profit involves examining the gross profit of the transaction and what the taxpayer has done to earn the profit in question.
+However, the test outlined in this case is not consistently followed in subsequent case law, much of which reverts back to an operations test (i.e., an examination of the operations of the taxpayer that contributed to the generation of net profits).

 All outgoings and business expenses incurred in the production of profits are deductible in the basis year in which they are incurred.
 Such expenses include:

 - interest on borrowings for the purpose of producing profits, and other sums payable in connection with such borrowings, subject to the limitations outlined in Section VII.ii;

 - rent paid by tenants for buildings or lands occupied for the purpose of producing profits;

 - foreign tax paid by a Hong Kong taxpayer where they were incurred in the production of profits;

 - expenditure incurred in the repair of premises, plant, machinery, implements, utensils or articles in the production of profits;

 - expenditure incurred on the replacement of any implement, utensil or article, provided that no depreciation allowances are made;